eramons/techblog/content/post/thinkpadw500.md

 This time it worked!
 The programmer was able to read the rom and found several matching chip definitions, among them "MX25L3205D/MX25L3208D", which was the expected one.

-I re-assembled my Librem again, putting in place all its 12 little screws ;) I booted and after some more re-tries with flashrom and the programmer I was able to obtain the same result as with the ubuntu PC.
+I re-assembled my Librem again, putting in place all its 12 little screws.
+I booted and after some more re-tries with flashrom and the programmer I was able to obtain the same result as with the ubuntu PC.
 Apparently one of the USB ports on the laptop had an issue.
 In addition the grasp of the clip on the chip wasn't very good.
 All these things together made the initial try and error difficult.
 But now I was able to read the chip using flashrom on either of the two machines.

 _NOTE: one thing which would have helped if I had known is that both little red leds on the programmer, at either sides of the USB connector, must be lighting.
 If not, the connection is not good._